mohamad1998630/mohamad1998630/README.md

 - 👋 Hi, I’m @mohamad1998630
-- 👀 I’m interested in signal processing, image processing, and machine learning
+- 👀 I’m interested in deep learning, computer vision, and NLP.
-- 🌱 I’m currently learning the basics of machine learning
 - 📫 How to reach me: feel free to email me at mohamad1998630@gmail.com

 <!---